scottyw/tetromino/README.md

-# Welcome to Goomba
+# Welcome to Tetromino

-Goomba is a Game Boy emulator written in Go.
+Tetromino is a Game Boy emulator written in Go.

 At the moment it's non-functional and under development.